jknohr/Neural-Studio/docs/architecture/VirtualCam_README.md

 ## Overview

 The **VirtualCam/LayerMixer** is the heart of Neural Studio's VR broadcasting system.
-It composites stereoscopic video feeds, 3D objects, physics simulations, and spatial audio into multiple optimized streams for different VR headsets.
+It utilizes a **Hybrid Rendering Architecture** to composite stereoscopic video feeds, 3D objects, and spatial audio into a unified scene that can be viewed simultaneously on 2D desktop monitors and 3D VR headsets.

+### Vision: The "Holodeck" Pipeline
+Neural Studio aims to go beyond simple 360° video playback.
+Our architecture supports a real-time reconstruction pipeline:
+1.  **Input**: Stereoscopic Video Feed.
+2.  **Processing**: ML Nodes (Flux, Depth-Anything, Gaussian Splatting) infer geometry and depth from video.
+3.  **Reconstruction**: Generating a true 3D USD scene graph in real-time.
+4.  **Experience**: Users can physically walk through the reconstructed scene using VR (6DOF), not just look around (3DOF).

 **Key Principle**: Stereoscopic video is positioned as a 3D plane in Z-space, with other elements properly depth-ordered around it.